Make My Company

 Steps for Company Setup in Oman

-Confirm your activities and legal structure, then reserve a compliant company name via the Invest Oman (OBR) portal.
+Confirm your activities and legal structure, then reserve a compliant company name through the OBR portal.
+Choosing the wrong activity here often causes rework later.

 Step 2: Constitutive Documents & Premises

-Draft and notarize the MoA/AoA, set share capital as required, and secure a registered address (lease or approved flex space).
+Draft and notarize the MoA/AoA, set the required share capital, and secure a registered address with proper municipality acceptance.

 Step 3: Sector Approvals & NOCs (if applicable)